Jerome-Grubb/Forest-Forecasting-and-Prediction/README.md

 python process_data.py
 ```
 This will produce some files that store the image locations, which will be saved under the Data folder.
 These are used to create batches of images that will be used while training the model.

+If there is also environmental data, then the ENV_DATA variable in Settings.py will need to be set to true.
+Currently the program will presume that the data is stored in three separate CSV files, which will be for testing, training and validation.

 ### 2. Train the model